DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   Economic buyers, defined as the people who have the power to approve the purchase and/or the use of the service, could be identified in friends who together are trying to organize a group trip: they could suggest or deny the use of the platform.

-  Family members could also represent a potential economic buyer for the same reason, more importantly for the end users identified as teenagers, who don't possess the necessary economic resources needed for the travel. //?
+  Family members could also represent a potential economic buyer for the same reason, more importantly for the end users identified as young adults, who could need the platform in order to find the cheapest solutions possible. //?

   === Decision makers